Royal Australian Naval Volunteer Reserve: World War II actions

-In June 1945, the starting contingent of 12 RAAF pilots were transferred to the RANVR, to undergo training and service with the Fleet Air Arm of the Royal Navy.
+In June 1945, the starting contingent of 12 Royal Australian Air Force pilots were transferred to the RANVR, to undergo training and service with the Fleet Air Arm of the Royal Navy.

 It was confirmed members could receive promotion in exceptional circumstances if they had the special qualifications.
 Members demobilising at the end of the war were entitled to a discharge certificate.

 1946–1973

 In August 1948, with just 948 members on Royal Australian Navy's reserve list, the RANVR was reestablished, seeking 30000 former reservists with wartime service rejoin for a four-year term.
 By December, 1300 former navy members had applied.
 Youth and men with no naval experience would be sought later.
 The Women's Royal Australian Naval Reserve was also created.
 RANVR personnel were different to the Royal Australian Naval Reserve.
 The former could be called up for hostilities, whereas the latter group could be mobilised at any time.
 The minimum recruiting age was seventeen years.

 With the onset of the Korean War in 1950, those persons unable to join the Royal Australian Naval Reserve due to an inability to perform training or distance were able to be accepted into the RANVR.
 A submission was also made at this time to have all service payments to members tax-free.
 Reservists continued to be used in various capacities such as additional staffing for the 1962 Exercise Seascape, part of a South-East Asia Treaty Organisation operation.

 The current Royal Australian Naval Reserve was formed in June 1973, from a merger of the RANVR and the RANR (Seagoing), formed in 1921 and 1913 respectively.